saaskilahtij/windower/USAGE.md

 - The `timestamp` field must be a valid timestamp
 - The `data` field must be parseable as JSON and contain numeric values

+If the schema changes, the tool will break.

 ### Output Format

 #### CSV Output